Acquamarina/open_ai_codex/readme.md

 ## What it Does:

 This application was built to provide me assistance to quickly achieve programming tasks.
+[KevinEverywhere](https://github.com/KevinEverywhere/open_ai_codex) helped me put this together.
+Thanks, Kevin!

 # Implementation of a ChatGPT AI Application